noook/igdm-cli/README.md

 ```

 You will be prompted your credentials only for your first connection, on subsequent script starts
 it will load your credentials from a session file.
-It is not possible to logout yet, other than
-deleting the session file at `src/session/session.json`.

 After being logged in, the list of the 20 latest conversations will appear, select a conversation
 with arrow keys and select it by pressing `enter` key.
 Type a message and press enter to send it.